r-pufky/docs/source/operating-systems/windows/10/securing-installation/startup-services.rst

 `Remove Startup Items`_
 #######################
-Remove startup items that are unused from the Task Manager Startup list.
+Remove startup items from the Task Manager Startup list.
 For items such as Microsoft OneDrive, which won't disappear when removed.

 :term:`Registry`
 ****************